maptiler/maptiler-client-js/readme.md

 - User data fetching as GeoJSON
 - Static maps of all sorts

+## Why?

 The project is entirely written in TypeScript and all the function arguments are nicely documented and typed.

+- Better developer experience of working with APIs in the code editor - with parameter info, quick info, and member lists.
+  - Code completion: reducing typos and other common mistakes
+  - Content assist and code hinting providing contextual help
+- Type safety - for higher quality code and testing
+- Backward compatibility: guaranteed on changes to API endpoints
+- Runs: in Node.js or in browser
+- Open source license

 > 📣 *__Note:__* If you need *this* API wrapper **AND** a complete SDK to display beautiful interactive maps, then checkout [MapTiler SDK JS](https://github.com/maptiler/maptiler-sdk-js), it contains it all!